 4.1 Default in Payment

-When a successful TR bidder fails to remit to the IESO on the applicable payment date all payment due for all transmission rights awarded during all rounds of a TR auction, no transmission rights will be issued ().
+When a successful TR bidder fails to remit to the IESO on the applicable payment date all payment due for all transmission rights awarded during all rounds of a TR auction, no transmission rights will be issued (MR Ch.8 s.4.20.1).
 In addition, the TR bidder will forfeit the lesser of the:

-TR market deposit (), or
+TR market deposit (MR Ch.8 s.4.20.2.1), or

-Portion of its TR market deposit that is equal to 10% of the value of all TRs awarded to the TR bidder during the applicable TR auction ().
+Portion of its TR market deposit that is equal to 10% of the value of all TRs awarded to the TR bidder during the applicable TR auction (MR Ch.8 s.4.20.2.2).

 If a TR bidder defaults on a payment, the IESO may impose reductions of the TR market deposit multiplier for the setting of TR bid limits for the TR bidder’s future TR auctions as follows: